Cleanup boats on scene of large Gulf oil spill following Ida

 Clean Gulf Associates, a nonprofit oil-spill response cooperative that works with the energy exploration and production industry, responded to the scene Wednesday.
 Its workers have placed a containment boom in the area to mitigate further spread of the oil.
 The company's vessels are also running skimmers that can remove oil from the water, though the Coast Guard said only about 42 gallons (about 160 liters) had been removed so far.

 Talos is investigating the cause of the leak, but a statement provided by Grove said that field observations indicate the company's assets are not the source.
-Talos previously leased Bay Marchand, Block 5, but ceased production there in 2017, plugged its wells and removed all pipeline infrastructure by 2019.
+Talos previously leased Bay Marchand, Block 5, but ceased production there in 2017, plugged its wells and removed all pipeline infrastructure by 2019, according to the company.

 Talos said two 95-foot (29-meter) response vessels had been dispatched to the scene to conduct oil recovery operations.
-A lift boat equipped to conduct dive operations has also been mobilized and is expected to arrive Saturday to help determine the source of the spill.
+A lift boat equipped to conduct dive operations has also been mobilized and is expected to arrive Saturday.
+The Coast Guard said the company had indicated divers would descend to the bottom on Sunday to determine the source of the leak.

 “Talos will continue to work closely with the U.S. Coast Guard and other state and federal agencies to identify the source of the release and coordinate a successful response,” the company's statement said.
 “The company’s top priorities are the safety of all personnel and the protection of the public and environment.”